microlinkhq/www/src/pages/docs/mql/getting-started/overview.md

 console.log(`My screenshot at ${data.screenshot.url}`)
 ```

-Also [MQL](https://www.npmjs.com/package/@microlink/mql) is a convenient way for defining rules to turns any website into a programmatic API
+[MQL](https://www.npmjs.com/package/@microlink/mql) is a convenient way for defining rules to turns any website into a programmatic API.

 ```js
 const mql = require('@microlink/mql')